7 Best Low Deposit Secured Credit Cards in 2026

 Kikoff Secured Credit Card

 The Kikoff Secured Credit Card charges 0% interest and requires no credit check.
-The deposit and fee structure can change, so visit Kikoff's website for current terms.
-It's designed to work like a debit card alongside credit building.
+It's designed to work like a debit card alongside credit building, so you spend from your own funds while your payments get reported.
+The deposit and fee structure can change, so check Kikoff's current terms before applying.

 Best for: Everyday credit building